 Share an amazing and memorable adventure in a remarkable wilderness setting.
-Learn wilderness skills, participate in service-learning, reflect on God’s kingdom, live in intentional community, and leave having made meaningful and lasting relationships.
+Learn wilderness skills and participate in service-learning.
+Reflect on God’s kingdom and live in intentional community.
+And leave having made meaningful and lasting relationships.

 If you love adventure, the outdoors, and trying new and exciting things, Wilderness Orientation is for you—no previous wilderness experience needed!
 All that’s required is a willingness to try new things, a positive outlook, and good physical health.
 After reading about this year's trip options, scroll to the bottom of this page for more information about participating in a Wilderness Orientation.

-North Channel kayaking and climbing I (August 13–20)
+North Channel Kayaking and Climbing (August August 19–27)

-- This course travels through Northern Michigan and includes a paddle day on the Pine River, three day Backpacking on South Manitou Island, cycling from Petoskey to Wilderness Sate Park and a day on the Historic Mackinaw Island.
+- This course travels through Northern Michigan and includes a paddle day on the Pine River, three-day backpacking on South Manitou Island, cycling from Petoskey to Wilderness Sate Park, and a day on the historic Mackinac Island.